awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-sdk-client-api.md

    + If you're using `StartGameSessionPlacement` to create game sessions, as described in the previous section, you can reserve slots for one or more players in the new game session\.
    + Reserve player slots for one or more players using [CreatePlayerSession](https://docs.aws.amazon.com/gamelift/latest/apireference/API_CreatePlayerSession.html) or [CreatePlayerSessions](https://docs.aws.amazon.com/gamelift/latest/apireference/API_CreatePlayerSessions.html) with a game session ID\.

    With both methods, Amazon GameLift first verifies that the game session is accepting new players and has an available player slot\.
-If successful, Amazon GameLift reserves a slot for the player, creates the new player session, and returns a [PlayerSession](https://docs.aws.amazon.com/gamelift/latest/apireference/API_PlayerSession.html) object containing the IP address and port that a game client needs to connect to the game session\.
+If successful, Amazon GameLift reserves a slot for the player, creates the new player session, and returns a [PlayerSession](https://docs.aws.amazon.com/gamelift/latest/apireference/API_PlayerSession.html) object containing the DNS name, IP address, and port that a game client needs to connect to the game session\.

    A player session request must include a unique ID for each player\.
 See [Generate Player IDs](player-sessions-player-identifiers.md) for more on player IDs\.